 Keep Your Home And Car

 In order to sign a Reaffirmation Agreement, such debts must be current.
-Therefore, if you are three months behind, you must pay and make the debt current.
-You can also exempt certain property and protect it from creditors once you file bankruptcy.
-Pennsylvania law allows you to use the federal exemption statutes versus Pennsylvania exemptions.
-Read more about exemptions here.
+Therefore, if you are three months behind, bankruptcy laws require that you make the debt current via payments.
+You can also exempt certain property and protect it from creditors once you file for Pennsylvania bankruptcy.
+State bankruptcy laws allow you to use the federal exemption statutes versus Pennsylvania exemptions; you can read more about filing exemptions here.

 No Minimum Debt Requirement

-You might have been facing debt issues for years.
-Your debt did not accumulate overnight.
-However, the good news is that when filing for Chapter 7 bankruptcy, the process is surprisingly fast.
+You might have been facing debt issues for years, and your debt likely did not accumulate overnight.
+However, the good news is that when filing a bankruptcy petition, the process is surprisingly fast.
 Most cases can be resolved and closed within three to six months from start to finish.

 Stop Creditor Calls And Garnishments